ionicfirebaseapp/getwidget/README.md

  ## Contributing

   GetFlutter is **100% free** and **open source**.
-We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you!
+We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you.
+There are couple of ways in which you can contribute to the growing community of `getflutter`.

+  * Pick up any issue marked with ["good first issue"](https://github.com/ionicfirebaseapp/getflutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+  * Fix a bug
+  * Write and improve some **documentation**.
+Documentation is very critical to us.
+We would like to if you can support to add support in multiple language for our docs.
   * If you are a developer, feel free to check out the source and submit pull requests.
   * Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), which covers submitting bugs, requesting new features, preparing your code for a pull request, etc.
   * Please don't forget to **like**, **follow**, and **star our repo**!
 Join our growing [community](http://forum.getflutter.dev) to keep up to date with the latest Get Flutter development.
   * Not sure what to work on? [**We've got lots ideas.**](https://roadmap.getflutter.dev)

- ## Bugs-and-feature-requests

  ## Documentation